userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 * **Snaps automatically update to the latest version**\
   Four times a day, users' systems will check for new versions and upgrade in the background.
 * **Upgrades are safe**\
-  If your app fails to upgrade, users automatically roll back to the previous revision.
+  If your snap fails to upgrade, users automatically roll back to the previous revision.

+The process of creating a snap for a Qt 5 / KDE Frameworks application builds on standard tools like `cmake` and `make`, enabling you to re-use the application's existing build system during the snap creation process.

-### Build a snap in 20 minutes
+### Build a snap in 20-30 minutes

 In this how-to, we will create a snap of KDE's calculator application [KCalc](https://apps.kde.org/kcalc/).

-This application uses Qt 5 and the KDE Frameworks.
+This guide should take around 20-30 minutes to follow.
+Once complete, you'll understand how to package Qt 5 applications as snaps and deliver them to millions of Linux users.
+After making the snap available in the Snap Store, you'll get access to installation metrics and tools to directly manage the delivery of updates to Linux users.

-> ⓘ  For a brief overview of the snap creation process, including how to install `snapcraft`, how it's used, and the role of *snapcraft.yaml* in defining a snap, see [Snapcraft overview](/t/snapcraft-overview/8940).
+> ⓘ  For a brief overview of the snap creation process, including how to install Snapcraft and how it's used, see [Snapcraft overview](/t/snapcraft-overview/8940).
 For a more comprehensive breakdown of the steps involved, take a look at [Creating a snap](/t/creating-a-snap/6799).

-Snaps are defined in a single YAML file named *snapcraft.yaml* in the root folder of your project.
-We'll start by preparing a short *snapcraft.yaml* file that builds a (mostly) working copy of KCalc.
-We'll then look at a few ways in which we can improve our *snapcraft.yaml* and how we can submit our snap to the Snap Store.

-This guide will typically take around 20-30 minutes to follow.
-Once complete, you'll understand how to package Qt 5 applications as snaps and deliver them to millions of Linux users.
-After making the snap available in the store, you'll get access to installation metrics and tools to directly manage the delivery of updates to Linux users.

 ## Getting started

+Snaps are defined in a single YAML file named *snapcraft.yaml* saved in the root folder of your project.

+We're going to start by creating a short *snapcraft.yaml* file that builds a (mostly) working copy of KCalc.
+We will then improve our *snapcraft.yaml* and cover how we can submit our snap to the Snap Store.

 The full version of our *snapcraft.yaml* file can be found below.
-We'll explain each line of this file in the following sections.
+We'll explain the contents of this file in the following sections.

-[details=Click here to expand the initial *snapcraft.yaml* for KCalc]
+[details=Click here to expand/collapse our initial *snapcraft.yaml*]
 ```yaml
 name: kcalc-example
 adopt-info: kcalc